Harrisburg Senators Game Information and Starting Lineup at Portland

 UP NEXT

-After an off day Monday, the Senators begin a six-game homestand Tuesday night with the first of three games against Akron.
-Richmond follows Akron to FNB Field for a three-game weekend series.
+After an off day Monday, the Senators begin a six-game homestand Tuesday night with the first of three games against Hartford.
+Richmond follows Hartford to FNB Field for a three-game weekend series.

 MONTHLY PROGRESS